 Securing ICT equipment in ICT facilities when not in use

-When not in use or unattended, in accordance with the entity's risk assessment, some moveable ICT equipment can be stored in an ICT facility that is within a security zone of the work area, see Table 4.
+Subject to the entity's risk assessment, when not in use or unattended, some moveable ICT equipment can be stored in an ICT facility that is within a security zone of the work area, see Table 4.

 Outside of business hours the Attorney‑General's Department recommends entities secure: